maxkrukov/capians/README.md

 Tool for deployment (deploy & rollback) via git

 ## About
-It is based on ansible with capistrano algorithm.
+It is based on ansible with capistrano3 algorithm.
+It keeps git repo in bare form.
+So it is save time especially using a large repos.

 ## How to test
 You need to install ansible, vagrant and virtualbox